wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ### Committing the Activation

-After you successfully perform the steps for creating the activation, you can prompt the user to enter the new PIN code / password and allow an opt-in for the biometric authentication (of course, [only in the case the device supports biometry](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-iOS.md#biometry-setup)).
+After you successfully perform the steps for creating the activation, you can prompt the user to enter the new local PIN code / password and allow an opt-in for the biometric authentication (of course, [only in the case the device supports biometry](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-iOS.md#biometry-setup)).

-You can now easily commit the newly created activation using the requested authentication factors:
+You can now commit the newly created activation with the requested authentication factors:

 {% codetabs %}
 {% codetab Swift %}